 - Sanitizing lowers the number of germs on a surface to levels deemed safe by public health standards.
 Think about the standards for those used in inspecting childcare facilities, food safety regulations, and CDC guidelines.
 Sanitizing is a form of cleaning or disinfecting.
 This could mean washing your hands so it’s safe to prepare food or disinfecting a table with a flu/COVID-19 eliminating solution.

+If you aren’t feeling well remember your local Medac is always happy to help!
 Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
-Our centers offer flu shots, flu tests, and COVID19 tests.
-To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on time-saving E-registration click here.
+We offer flu shots, flu tests, as well as COVID-19 testing.
+To be seen by a provider, simply walk in, or save your spot online by clicking here!
+For information on E-registration to save time click here.
+Telemedicine options are available here.
 We look forward to helping you Get Better.
 Faster!